GoncaloMartins10/MyFirstHTML/README.md

 ## Discription

 The purpose of this project was get in touch with HTML and CSS programming for the first time.
-Therefore I choosed to create my personal webpage and develop my skills in area of Web Design.
+Therefore I choosed to create my personal webpage and develop my skills in the field of Web Design.

 ## Result